danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Suitable Scenarios for Live Coding

-There are some scenarios where live coding assessment may be useful.
+There are some scenarios where a live coding assessment may be useful.

-For example, in early-stage startups, the pace is extremely fast, and the priority is to deliver functional code as quickly as possible.
+In early-stage startups, the pace is extremely fast, and the priority is to deliver functional code as quickly as possible.
 This is not unlike a [hackathon](https://en.wikipedia.org/wiki/Hackathon), where the ability to jump in and write code rapidly is crucial.
 Frequent emergencies and production issues, which are likely in such settings due to the lack of extensive testing and established processes, require engineers who can quickly address problems and implement solutions on the fly.

 ![airplane quick fix](../images/airplane-quick-fix.jpg "airplane quick fix")

 Another scenario could be a company that exclusively does pair, or [mob programming](https://en.wikipedia.org/wiki/Team_programming#Mob_programming), where engineers collaborate continuously, either in pairs or in larger groups, to write code together in real-time.
 This setup emphasizes real-time problem-solving, and constant "out loud" communication.

 If a live coding round is necessary, provide candidates with the category of the problem beforehand so they can focus their preparation efforts accordingly.
-And ideally, make this just one part of the overall process on which a candidate is being evaluated on, rather than a qualifier.
+Ideally, this will be only one part of the overall process on which a candidate is being evaluated on, rather than a qualifier.

 ## Conclusion